ULHPC/ulhpc-docs/docs/getting-started.md

 ## Connecting to ULHPC supercomputers

 !!! check "MFA is *strongly encouraged* for all ULHPC users"
-    It will be soon become mandatory- instructions will be provided soon
+    It will be soon become mandatory - detailed instructions will be provided soon.

 <!-- * [Multi-Factor Authentication (MFA)](connect/mfa.md)-->